Prologue – A Shadow of Prophecy

-"What was that about nasty stuff to do with Slytherin though?"
+"What was that she said about 'nasty stuff' to do with Slytherin, though?"
 Harry asked, thinking it all over.

 "That makes sense, I suppose."
 Harry agreed.
-"If you're going to be in Slytherin, I think I'd want to be too; if that is really the best place to learn to be a great wizard.
-But do you think they'd accept me?
+"But, if you're going to be in Slytherin, I think I'd want to be too; if that is really the best place to learn to be a great wizard.
+But… do you think they'd accept me?
 You said Salazar Slytherin only wanted to teach people who were brought up as wizards?"

-They discussed some of the houses, and the history of the school for a little while, but once again the door slid open, and new faces appeared to look in on them.
+They discussed the houses, and the history of the school for a little while, but once again the door slid open, and new faces appeared to look in on them.
 "Oh, hello Malfoy."
-Said the first large beefy boy, who shared those traits with his companion, "They've been saying all up and down the train that Harry Potter is back here somewhere, want to come with us to see him?"
+Said the first large beefy boy, who shared similar rugged traits with his companion, "They've been saying all up and down the train that Harry Potter is back here somewhere, want to come with us to see him?"

 "Hello."
-Draco smiled at them, and stood, but then gestured to Harry.
+Draco smiled at them, and stood, then gestured to Harry.
 "These are my friends, Vincent Crabbe, and Gregory Goyle, I've known them since we were little – their families are friends with mine."
-The two newcomers blinked, and looked a little confused at this unexpected round of introductions.
-"Crabbe, Goyle, this is my good friend, Harry Potter!" he finished with a dramatic flourish.
+The two newcomers blinked, and looked a little confused.
+"Crabbe, Goyle."
+Draco stood a little straighter, and finished with a dramatic flourish.
+"This is my good friend, Harry Potter!"

 His announcement had the intended effect of awing and flabbergasting the two of them, and Draco wasted no time in taking advantage of their discomfiture.
 "What's wrong with you two?" he asked in mock surprise, "You said you were looking for him, right?
 Well you should have come straight to me, I could have introduced you whenever you liked."